choishingwan/PRS-Tutorial/docs/base.md

 # \# Mismatching SNPs
 SNPs that have mismatching alleles reported in the base and target data are either resolvable by "strand-flipping" the alleles to their complementary alleles in e.g. the target data, such as for a SNP with A/C in the base data and G/T in the target, or non-resolvable, such as for a SNP with C/G in the base and C/T in the target.
 Most polygenic score software perform strand-flipping automatically for SNPs that are resolvable, and remove non-resolvable mismatching SNPs.

-Since we need the target data to know which SNPs have mismatching alleles, then we will perform this strand-flipping in the target data.
+Since we need the target data to know which SNPs have mismatching alleles, we will perform this strand-flipping in the target data.

 # \# Duplicate SNPs
 If an error has occurred in the generation of the base data then there may be duplicated SNPs in the base data file.